arexbold/TripleBondChallenge/README.md

 - If one of your Pokemon happens to die from scouting, you are no longer allowed to catch the mon that killed your mon.
 You do not reset.
 - You are allowed to use the Spite Move Tutor at the Bug Catching Contest if you choose.
 - You are allowed to use the Move Relearner NPC at the Bug Catching Contest only after you beat Morty.
-  - You are not allowed to relearn Sketch.
+  - You are not allowed to relearn Sketch Orin.

 ### Trainer & Game Rules
-- No shopping except for repels and evo items from GoldenRod City.
+- No shopping except for evo items from GoldenRod City.
 - Once you enter a Gym, Elite Four, or dungeon, you may not leave until it is cleared.
   - You are allowed to go back into a Dungeon if you have cleared it but you are not allowed to fight any trainers you left behind UNLESS they were inaccessible when you first cleared the dungeon.
 - You must beat all trainers in a gym before fighting the Gym Leader.

+### Lake Rage Shiny
+- You may catch this to use if you like but you must give up one of your mons immediately after you catch it.
+If you don't like it too bad.
+- No Orin, you can't catch a legendary/pseudo.

+## Not rules but information for the people that are curious
+- The game is set to Switch mode BUT you cannot see what the enemy will use.
+This is on purpose by design for the challenge.
 - Moves, abilities, evolutions (same typing), stats, etc are all randomized.
 - Trainer Pokemon levels are increased by 30%.
 - Forced evos for enemy mons at level 30.
 - Gym leaders, bosses, and Elite Four trainers have held items.

-### Lake Rage Shiny
-- You may catch this to use if you like but you must give up one of your mons immediately after you catch it.
-If you don't like it too bad.
-- No Orin, you can't catch a legendary/pseudo.

 ### QOL Updates and Features
 - Tracker changes so that you can cycle through your party of mons really easily with pressing Select.